Ascarshen/INFR10069-2021-CW2/README.md

 For this assignment you **must** use the same versions of the packages that are specified in the [IAML Labs repository](https://github.com/uoe-iaml/iaml-labs).
 Failing to do will result in you loosing points.

+## FAQs and Updates

+Please visit the **Assesment 2 FAQs** section in the Learn course page frequently for any updates and FAQs.

 ## Building the PDF